 The Missouri History Museum in Forest Park has a special exhibit area just for kids called the History Clubhouse.
 It's a hands-on learning experience that allows visitors to step back in time and see what life was like many years ago.
 Children can steer a steamboat, walk through historic buildings and sell ice cream at the 1904 World's Fair.
 The History Clubhouse is open daily from 10 a.m. to 4 p.m.

 It's St. Louis' version of Willy Wonka.
 Chocolate Chocolate Chocolate Company offers free tours of its candy factory located in south St. Louis.
 Visitors can go down to the factory floor, watch machines like the chocolate enrobers and learn all about the candy-making process.
-Tours are available Monday through Friday from 9 a.m. to 3 p.m., and Saturday from 9 a.m. to 1 p.m. (the factory is not in operation, however, on Saturday) Walk-ins are welcome, but reservations are suggested for Saturday tours and larger groups.
+Tours are available Monday through Friday from 9 a.m. to 3 p.m., and Saturday from 9 a.m. to 1 p.m.
+(Note the factory is not in operation on Saturday.)
+Walk-ins are welcome, but reservations are suggested for Saturday tours and larger groups.

 The St. Louis Astronomical Society hosts star parties at locations throughout the area.
 There are usually several star parties each month at local libraries, schools, and YMCAs.
 The Society also hosts a free star party on the first Friday of the month at the St. Louis Science Center.
 During these events, volunteers set up several different kinds of telescopes for viewing the night sky.